takrouk/sql-intro-to-join-statements-lab-skills-london-ds-062518/README.md

 ## Queries

-Write your queries in the "Execute SQL" tab in SQLIte broswer.
+Write your queries in the "Execute SQL" tab in SQLite broswer.

 #### 1.  `select_hero_names_and_squad_names_of_heroes_belonging_to_a_team`